mozilla/irlpodcast/_posts/2018-04-03-episode-14-ctrl-alt-facts.md

 show_notes: |
     A recent Gallup survey found that most Americans feel that it’s harder today to be well-informed than ever before.
 But each of us can play a part in stopping the spread of misinformation.
 [Learn more](https://blog.mozilla.org/internetcitizen/2018/04/02/irl-how-to-stop-social-media-misinformation).
 transcript: |
-    **Veronica Belmont:** Hi everyone, it’s Veronica… this episode is all about misinformation and it’s our last one for this season… but also it’s the first episode we’ve ever recorded in front of a live audience.We recorded it a couple weeks ago and since then, a lot has happened on this very topic—in real life.
+    **Veronica Belmont:** Hello everyone, it’s Veronica… this episode is all about misinformation and it’s our last one for this season… but also it’s the first episode we’ve ever taped in front of a live audience.
+We recorded it a couple weeks ago and since then, a lot has happened on this very topic—in real life.
 To catch up on the latest, head to our show notes.
 In the meantime, enjoy this episode.
 Here it is.

-    **Micah White:** Well, I've been an activist my entire life, and one of the things that you have to learn, I think, is to not get sucked into things that are totally sketchy.
+    **Micah White:** Well you know, I've been an activist my entire life, and one of the things that you have to learn, I think, is to not get sucked into things that are totally sketchy.

     **Veronica Belmont:** It's 2016, and Micah White gets an email.
 Micah is one of the creators of the Occupy Wall Street movement.
 The email, it's from a guy who calls himself Yan Big Davis.
 Yan wants to interview Micah about protest movements in America.
 He says it's for a website called Black Matters.
 He tells Micah they about 200,000 followers.
 There's something about the email that just doesn't sit right.
 The wording, it seems a big strange, but it seems harmless enough, so ...

     **Micah White:** I was like, "Sure, we can do the interview."
-Immediately, it was super weird because, first of all, when I got on the phone, it felt like he was calling me from over a really terrible internet phone call from very, very far away, definitely international, and he had this really strange accent.
+Immediately, it was super weird because, first of all, when I got on the phone, it felt like he was calling me from you know over a really terrible internet phone call from very, very far away, definitely international, and he had this really strange accent.
 His was of speaking and accent was definitely not a fluent English speaker.

     **Veronica Belmont:** A week or so goes by.
 Yan sends Micah a link to this finished piece.